 Given the vast array of options, it’s important to determine your needs before attempting to select the best bookkeeping app.
 So consider these questions before reviewing the available options:

 - How many billable clients or customers does my business have, and how many total invoices do I generate each month?

 - What is my monthly bookkeeping budget?

 - Is a cloud-based bookkeeping app the best option for me, or am I more comfortable with a downloadable option?

-- Does my business require customer relationship management or time tracking for billing?
+- Does my business require other applications or integrations, such as customer relationship management, payroll, scheduling, e-commerce, inventory management, or time tracking?

 - Do I need invoicing options in more than one currency?

-- Do I need an app that accepts payment by check, PayPal, direct deposit, and/or credit card?
+- Do I need an app that accepts payment by check, PayPal, Stripe, Venmo, direct deposit, and credit card?

 - Do I need customizable templates to include my company header, or is a preset template okay?

 - How comfortable am I with accounting and bookkeeping terminology?